Honorary and Memorial Funds

 Honorary and memorial funds provide an opportunity for you to recognize a person or persons who have had an impact on you, your career, the college, the community, or the world.
 Your gift ensures that their talents and contributions are recognized in perpetuity through the ongoing success of the college, its students and faculty.

-Gifts to the CE-CERT Fund from alumni, parents, friends or organizations can be designated to support undergraduate or graduate students, specific faculty researchers, or a general area of interest.
+Gifts to the many CE-CERT Scholarship Funds from alumni, parents, friends or organizations can be designated to support undergraduate or graduate students, specific faculty researchers, or a general area of interest.
 These gifts can also be unrestricted to provide flexibility in supporting emerging centers of excellence, new initiatives and areas of greatest needs.